acostajs/react-component-challenge-30/README.md

-# React Component Practice - 30 Components
+# React Components - 30 Components

 This repository is dedicated to practicing React by building 30 different UI components.
 The goal is to improve my React skills through hands-on work, covering a variety of component types and React concepts.